The Ruy Lopez: Complete Guide for Club Players (1200-2000)

 Rating-Specific Advice

 - Under 1800 (as White): Consider the Italian Game instead.
-The Ruy Lopez demands too much preparation for the rating you face.
-See our Italian vs Ruy Lopez guide.
+The Ruy Lopez demands a lot of preparation for the rating you face.
+See our Italian vs Ruy Lopez guide and our list of the 5 best openings for club players (1200-1800 ELO).

 - 1800 to 2000 (as White): Start with the Exchange Variation (4.Bxc6) to avoid Berlin and Marshall theory.
 Solid, positional, low maintenance.

 - As Black at any level: 3...a6 + Classical 8...d6 is the most forgiving.
-Berlin Defense (3...Nf6) works if you are comfortable in the queenless endgame.
+Berlin Defence (3...Nf6) works if you are comfortable in the queenless endgame.
+If you want to broaden your toolkit against 1.e4, see our best response to 1.e4 guide and the Sicilian Defense as a sharper alternative.

 Common Mistakes